-- These Integrity Checkers are used for preventing noise and laser from causing undefined or unpredictable behavior of the chip. - TOE's filters and integrity checkers are implemented by the hardware.
+- These Integrity Checkers are used for preventing abnormal environment conditions from causing undefined or unpredictable behaviour of the chip. - TOE's filters and integrity checkers are implemented by the hardware.
 The filtering cannot be affected or bypassed by Smartcard Embedded Software.
 The reaction to the detection can be configured by the software.
-The influence on security and the way how to configure it is described in details in the S3NSEN4/S3NSEN3 User's Manual.
-Therefore, FRU_FLT.2 is implemented by TOE.
-Refer to the table 9 for the filters specification.
+The influence on security and the way how to configure it is described in details in the S3NSN4V User's Manual.
+Therefore, FRU FLT.2 is implemented by TOE.